ueman/passkit/passkit/SIGNING.md

 # Signing a PkPass file

+> [!WARNING]
+> THIS SHOULD NOT BE USED WITHIN AN APP.
+> IT SHOULD ONLY BE USED SERVER SIDE, OTHERWISE YOU RISK EXPOSING YOUR CERTIFICATE AND PRIVATE KEY.

 This guide assumes you're working on a macOS system.

 ## Step 1: Get a Pass ID and Pass Certificate from the Apple Developer Portal